 - Rehired employees have a right to reinstate their prior sick leave balances

-- Sick leave documentation (like sick leave accruals and payments) must be retained for three years
+- Sick leave documentation (i.e., sick leave accruals and payments) must be retained for three years

-How California Sick Leave Laws Differ From the Feds
+How California Paid Sick Leave Laws Differ from FMLA

-The table below summarizes how different California’s sick leave rules are from the federal government.
-Further below we provide another table showing examples of California cities that take these requirements even further.
+The table below summarizes how different California Sick Leave Rules are from the federal government.
+Further below we provide another table showing examples of how many California cities take these requirements even further.

 |Waiting Period||None required||30-day waiting period before accruals begin and 90-day waiting period before usage|